AI Use Cases/Healthcare

 How does AI optimize flight risk & retention scoring for Healthcare?

-AI flight risk scoring integrates clinical performance data from Epic and Cerner with employment records to identify clinicians likely to depart 60-90 days in advance, enabling proactive retention before turnover cascades into claims denials and care gaps.
+AI flight risk scoring integrates clinical performance data from Epic and Cerner with employment records to flag clinicians whose patterns match past departures - early enough for a retention conversation, before turnover cascades into claims denials and care gaps.
 The system correlates behavioral signals - EHR documentation patterns, shift utilization, peer collaboration trends from Teams - with historical departures within your health system to assign individualized flight risk scores and recommend role-specific retention levers.
 Unlike generic HR analytics, the model understands that a physician's burnout manifests differently than a coder's, and prescribes interventions accordingly.

 Is our Human Resources data kept secure during this process?